Right to be forgotten: Criticism

-Other criticisms involving the right to be forgotten revolves around the policies for data removal regarding minors.
-The U.S. has laws in place that protect the privacy of minors.
-The California Minor Eraser Law is a law that allows California residents under the age of 18 to request to have information removed that they posted on an online server.
+Other criticisms involving the right to be forgotten concerns the policies for data removal regarding minors.
+The U.S. has laws that protect the privacy of minors.
+The California Minor Eraser Law is a law that allows California residents younger than the age of 18 to request to have information removed that they posted on an online server.
 The law "applies to websites, social media sites, mobile apps and other online services" and follows "Europe's recognition of the 'right to be forgotten'".
-This law was put into effect on January 1, 2015 and remains in existence today.
+This law became effective on January 1, 2015 and remains in existence.
 Online "service" operators that have services "directed toward minors" must update their privacy policies to include the option to remove data if requested by a minor that is posted on a service.

-In the UK, the 2017 Conservative manifesto included a pledge to allow social media platform users to remove outdated information that was posted when they were under the age of 18.
+In the UK, the 2017 Conservative manifesto included a pledge to allow social media platform users to remove outdated information that was posted when they were younger than the age of 18.
 "A Tory victory on the 8th of June will lead to those youthful indiscretions on Facebook and Twitter being open to erasure.
 But there are also plans to fine social media firms for not moving at the speed of political opportunism over extreme content."
-The United Kingdom has not yet fully adopted the ruling of the European Court of Justice regarding the right to be forgotten and argued to keep it from going into EU law.
+The United Kingdom has not yet fully adopted the ruling of the European Court of Justice regarding the right to be forgotten and argued to keep it from becoming EU law.
 However, in the upcoming elections in the UK laws could be passed to allow minors to remove embarrassing posts or photos on social media that could come back to affect job applications or public image in later life.

-Theresa May, then Prime Minister of the UK, has pushed to extend privacy rights for minors in allowing them to have a right to delete information.
+Theresa May, then Prime Minister of the UK, has advocated to extend privacy rights for minors in allowing them to have a right to delete information.
 The intentions for this extension of privacy are based on the fact that social media sites store years of data that affect minors lives' much later after the information is posted.
 May gave her stance on privacy when she said, "'The Internet has brought a wealth of opportunity but also significant new risks which have evolved faster than society's response to them'".
 The Conservative Party, which was headed by May from 2016 to 2019, has pushed for policies that aggressively remove illegal material from the Internet and fine firms that do not take action in removing said material.